 There are lots of GRC solutions available in the market, more are popping up every week.
-In fact, GRC 20/20 has mapped over 800 solutions across seventeen primary segments of the GRC market.
-Having great technology does not always win deals, it helps but it is not the key to success.
-We have seen this play out over decades in which superior technology is out marketed and out sold by something inferior.
-Consider the Sony Betamax vs VHS days in the 1980’s.
+GRC 20/20 has mapped over 800 solutions across seventeen segments of the GRC market.
+Having great technology does not always win deals, good technology is often overlooked because of superior marketing and sales.

-GRC 20/20’s Research Briefing, 2017: How to Market & Sell GRC Solutions focuses on this particular challenge.
-In this detailed Research Briefing, GRC 20/20 trains and hones new and existing sales and marketing professionals to engage, interact, and connect with buyers of GRC related solutions.
+GRC 20/20’s Research Briefing, 2018: How to Market & Sell GRC Solutions focuses on this particular challenge.
+In this Research Briefing, GRC 20/20 trains and hones new and seasoned sales and marketing professionals to engage, interact, and connect with buyers of GRC related solutions.
 Over the past several years, GRC 20/20 has been praised for its success in equipping marketing, sales, and product strategy professionals to better engage and execute in the market.

 This Research Briefing addresses the following: